-- Insure that the damper operator and drive linkage are sized with sufficient safety factor to allow for operation of dampers that become corroded, deposit or thermal bound.
+- Ensure that the damper operator and drive linkage are sized with sufficient safety factors to allow for the operation of dampers that become corroded, deposit, or thermal bound.
 Undersized drives are a major cause of damper failure.

 - Consider a corrosion allowance on internal components.
 A 1/8″ corrosion allowance is normal in a high corrosion application.
 Sometimes stainless steel shafts and/or blades can be used at a nominal expense considering the extended service life of the damper.

 - Stainless steel fasteners for seals, bearings, and operating accessories can greatly reduce service cost and effort.